-Perspective is a fundamental principle in art and is applied to many types of artwork.
+Perspective is a fundamental principle in art and is applied to many kinds of artwork.
 In this lesson we will learn how to draw a room interior in one-point perspective.
-Drawing in perspective may seem awkward at first but you will get more comfortable with it with practice.
 Before drawing our rooms, we will review some basic drawing principles and terminology.

 - horizon line

 What you do

 - We will first review some basic terms for perspective drawing: horizon line, vanishing point, eye level, guideline, cube, cylinder, sphere, ellipse, ground, sky, vertical line and horizontal line.